Accessibility 2011: Escape

 $5000

-This 8′x12′ submarine sculpture is a collaboration between New Orleans artist Nina Nichols and Dana Sherwood.
+This 8’x12′ submarine sculpture was a collaboration between New Orleans artist Nina Nichols and Dana Sherwood.
 Constructed of wood and ironwork tube, the submarine is mounted on an old French Quarter carriage chassis, similar to the stagecoach sculpture the artists constructed at the Socrates Sculpture Park in June of 2009 (shown above).

 Mobule Tour